Towards Foundation Models for 3D Vision: How Close Are We?: Related Work

 \subsection{Specialized 3D Vision Models}

-\textbf{Monocular Depth Estimation} MiDaS~\cite{Ranftl2022midas} is the first to explore large-scale training on a mixture of datasets.
-Depth Anything~\cite{yang2024depth} explores semi-supervised learning on unlabeled images.
-Marigold~\cite{marigold} uses pre-trained diffusion models to generate sharper results.
-While achieving impressive accuracy, the models are not robust: Zhang \textit{et al.}~\cite{zhang2020adversarial} shows that a simple strategy can significantly degrade the depth estimation results.
+\textbf{Monocular Depth Estimation.} MiDaS~\cite{Ranftl2022midas} is the first to explore large-scale training on a mixture of datasets, followed by more recent works~\cite{yang2024depth,marigold}.
 Since absolute depth is challenging to predict, DIW~\cite{chen2016single} explores using humans to annotate the relative depth between two pixels.
 Our relative depth prediction task is inspired by DIW, but our relative depth ground-truth labels are generated from Lidar sensors rather than from human annotators, making them more reliable.
 We use MiDaS~\cite{Ranftl2022midas} in this study because it provides both CNN-based and ViT-based variants.

-\textbf{Visual Question Answering (VQA)} Tranformer-based VQA methods can be classified into single-stream~\cite{chen2019uniter,li2019visualbert,zhang2021vinvl,li2020oscar} and two-streams~\cite{lu2019vilbert,su2019vlbert,lu202012-in-1,tan2019lxmert}, depending on how the images and questions are processed.
+\textbf{Visual Question Answering (VQA).} Tranformer-based VQA methods can be classified into single-stream~\cite{chen2019uniter,li2019visualbert,zhang2021vinvl,li2020oscar} and two-streams~\cite{lu2019vilbert,su2019vlbert,lu202012-in-1,tan2019lxmert}, depending on how the images and questions are processed.
 MDETR~\cite{kamath2021mdetr} explicitly detects the objects and fuses the vision and language stream with a Transformer.
 We use MDETR as the specialized model for its state-of-the-art accuracy.